Scan time: 2-3 minutes / Read time: 3-5 minutes

 👣 Step 3 — Take the tiny next step today.

-Answer the one question and do the one thing.
+Answer the one question, do the one thing, and let it be messy.

 Renee records a two-minute test on her phone that afternoon.